Boktai: The Sun Is in Your Hand: Sequels

 Boktai was followed by two sequels on the Game Boy Advance: Boktai 2: Solar Boy Django and Shin Bokura no Taiyō: Gyakushū no Sabata (also known as Boktai 3: Sabata's Counterattack).
 The latter was released exclusively in Japan.
 Both GBA sequels employed the use of a solar sensor on their cartridges.
 A fourth game was released for the Nintendo DS titled Bokura no Taiyō: Django & Sabata, released outside Japan under the title Lunar Knights.
 The name change was an attempt to rebrand the series after the fourth game abandoned the use of a solar sensor (due to the Nintendo DS using cards instead of cartridges).

 Other media

 A manga was produced called Solar Boy Django.
-It was produced by Makoto Hisoka and was loosely based on the Boktai storyline.
-It was written by Makoto Hisoka and published in Shogakukan's CoroCoro Comic from September 2003 to July 2007.
+It was produced by Makoto Hijioka and was loosely based on the Boktai storyline.
+It was written by Makoto Hijioka and published in Shogakukan's CoroCoro Comic from September 2003 to July 2007.
 It does not follow the plot of the games directly, although it does include many of the characters, such as the Count and Sabata.
 An English version of the manga has been made available from a Singapore manga production company.
 In 2007, Elex Media Komputindo licensed the manga for the Indonesian market with the title Jango the Solar Boy.

 Django and Otenko appeared in Mega Man Battle Network 4.